quixio/quix-docs/docs/create/fork-project.md

     07:48 So we'll see that in a minute.
 So the environment name is tutorial and that corresponds to the tutorial branch which I've selected here and that was just one of the many branches in the GitHub repay that we cloned or, sorry, forked.

     08:04 So let's continue now.
-For the purposes of the tutorial we can just use the quicks broker.
-You don't, I mean you could connect to something like Red Panda or Confluent Cloud, but we'll just get quicks to host Kafka for you.
+For the purposes of the tutorial we can just use the Quix broker.
+You don't, I mean you could connect to something like Red Panda or Confluent Cloud, but we'll just get Quix to host Kafka for you.

     08:20 It works because that's really, really simple to do.
 So just click continue.
 Then you have a choice between standard data and string services and high performance.